visualitypl/textris/README.md

 ### Configuring the mail delivery

-**Textris** comes with reasonable defaults for the `mail` delivery method.
+**textris** comes with reasonable defaults for the `mail` delivery method.
 It will send messages to a Mailinator address specific to the application name, environment and target phone number.
 You can customize the mail delivery by setting appropriate templates presented below.

 > Arguably, the *textris_mail_to_template* setting is the most important here as it specifies the target e-mail address scheme.